Explanation of Taxes, Surcharges, and Related Fees

 The Telecommunications Relay Services (“TRS”) Fund was established by the FCC in 1993 to reimburse TRS providers for the cost of providing interstate TRS services.
 TRS services are telephone transmission services that provide hearing or speech challenged individuals with the ability to use a traditional telephone.

 Under the FCC’s rules, S-Net must contribute a percentage of its interstate and international end-user telecommunications revenues to the TRS Fund.
-And, S-Net may collect these fees from customers.
+S-Net may collect these fees from customers.
 The contribution percentage varies annually.

 Local Number Portability Administration (LNPA)